AMSC-24-25/14-lb-14-lb/Project/README.md

 </p>

 ## Code Validation
-In order to verify the correctness and the physical behaviour of the model, a comparison with results from <a href="https://www.sciencedirect.com/science/article/pii/0021999182900584">"U. Ghia, K. N. Ghia, C. T. Shin, *High-Re solutions for incompressible flow using Navier-Stokes equations and multigrid method*"</a>.
-Data are refered to the geometrical center of the cavity, with Re=100.
+To verify the correctness and physical behavior of the model, a comparison was made with results from <a href="https://www.sciencedirect.com/science/article/pii/0021999182900584">"U. Ghia, K. N. Ghia, C. T. Shin, *High-Re solutions for incompressible flow using Navier-Stokes equations and multigrid method*"</a>.
+Data correspond to the geometric center of the cavity at Re = 100.

 <p align="center">
   <img width="400" alt="" src="extra/u_plot.png"> <img width="400" alt="" src="extra/v_plot.png">